Sowmya-5N7/Open-Port-Scanner/README.md

 # Open-Port-Scanner using nmap

 This project shows how to scan a network using nmap to find :
--Open ports and active services
+-  Open ports and active services
--Service versions and operating system info
+-  Service versions and operating system info
--Possible security risks
+-  Possible security risks

 ## Target host